codeigniter4/CodeIgniter4/user_guide_src/source/general/common_functions.rst

     Context can be used to substitute values in the message string.
 For full details, see the :doc:`Logging Information <logging>` page.

-.. php:function:: redirect( string $uri )
+.. php:function:: redirect( string $route )

-    :param  string  $uri: The URI to redirect the user to.
+    :param  string  $route: The reverse-routed or named route to redirect the user to.

     Returns a RedirectResponse instance allowing you to easily create redirects::